aquarion-ai/aquarion-docs/docs/component_designs.md

 communicate with each other.

-_The key idea is to be able to mix and match the front and back parts while preserving he core logic.
+_The key idea is to be able to mix and match the front and back parts while preserving the core logic.
 This should be possible by having clear interface contracts between each of the 3 parts._

 ## Event Driven Microservice Designs